-We've finally met the Apple Silicon M1 chip, the first of Apple's desktop and laptop-grade systems-on-chip.
-And now, we're already learning about its successors, as rumors point to an M1X chip coming very soon in Apple's next Macs.
+It seems like we've only just met the M1 chip, Apple's desktop- and laptop-grade systems-on-chip, and yet we're already learning about its successors -- as rumors point to an M1X chip coming very soon in Apple's next Macs.

-A switch to these new chips will allow for major changes up and down Apple's laptops and desktops — and no Mac will be left behind (eventually).
+Switching to these new chips allows for major changes up and down Apple's laptops and desktops — and no Mac will be left behind (eventually).
 And, yes, these chips will be based on the same technology as the A-series iPhone and iPad processors with some important modifications for Macs.

 While it may seem like inside baseball for some, Apple Silicon has massive ramifications for Apple's computers.
 You can expect much faster performance, vastly improved graphics and longer battery life.
 Here's everything you need to know about the Apple M1 chip and the laptops it powers.